-- To provide students with knowledge of the three pillars of sustainability social, environmental and economic sustainability. - To provide students with essential interpersonal and organizational skills necessary for collaborating with community partners. - To partner staff and students with local, national and international communities to promote sustainability. - To provide internship opportunities for students to further their intellectual and creative skills in economic and social development, cultural and historical preservation and environmental careers in government, not for profits and private businesses. - To develop creative problem-solving skills to address interdisciplinary challenges of sustainability. - To build an understanding of the concept of place and the connections between people and their natural, built and social environments.
+- To provide students with knowledge of the three pillars of sustainability social, environmental and economic sustainability. - To provide students with essential interpersonal and organizational skills necessary for collaborating with diverse community partners.

+- To empower students to play an active role in their local and global communities, considering social and environmental responsibility in their decision-making. - To provide internship opportunities for students to further their intellectual and creative skills in economic and social development, cultural and historical preservation and environmental careers in government, not for profits and private businesses. - To develop creative problem-solving skills to address interdisciplinary challenges of sustainability. - To build an understanding of the concept of place and the connections between people and their natural, built and social environments.